Defensor Sporting: History

 Defensor has won many qualifying tournaments (Pre-Liguilla) to the Copa Libertadores and has represented Uruguay on numerous occasions internationally.
 Regarded as one of the teams that creates and develops many players in Uruguay that become successful players worldwide, It is the first club of numerous players like Jorge "Polilla" da Silva, Sergio "Manteca" Martínez, Sebastián Abreu, Andrés Fleurquin, Marcelo Tejera, Darío Silva, Gonzalo Vargas, Diego "Ruso" Pérez, Nicolás Olivera, Martín Cáceres, Maxi Pereira, Álvaro González, and Tabaré Viúdez.

 Legendary coach Prof. José Ricardo de León brought Defensor to the national championship in 1976 and originated a football (fútbol) school of thought, consistently criticized as ultra defensive, that is still present nowadays in several teams and coaches.

 In September 2007, the club was considered the World's Club Team of the Month by the IFFHS.

-Defensor Sporting's most famous supporter is singer/composer Jaime Roos.

 Stadium

 Defensor plays its home games at its own stadium called Estadio Luis Franzini which has a capacity for 18,000 spectators.
 The stadium was opened on 31 December 1963, and is located in Parque Rodó, Montevideo.